Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 sending the unique point of $A$ to $(A[0],0)$ where $A[0]$ is $A$ considered as a $\mathbb{Z}/2$-graded $A$-module pure of even degree (and $A$ is considered as an $\mathbb{Z}/2$-graded $A$-linear dg-category with a unique object with $A$ as endomorphism algebra).
 This finishes the description of the lax symmetric structure on

-\end{cons} We must now explain how to make this a lax structure in the homotopy theory of dg-categories.
+\end{cons} \begin{cons} We must now explain how to use the strict lax structure of the Construction \ref{construction-strictlaxstructureMF} to produce a lax structure in the homotopy theory of dg-categories.
 Following the discussion in the Section \ref{notations-dg-categories}, it will be enough to show that $\MFPairs$ has values in locally-flat dg-categories.
-But this is indeed the case as by definition the objects of $\MFPairs(B,f)$ are pairs of finitely generated projective $B$-modules, therefore flat over $B$, which being $B$ flat over $A$, are all flat over $A$.
+But this is indeed the case as by definition the objects of $\MFPairs(B,f)$ are pairs of $B$-modules that are finitely generated and projective, hence in particular flat over $B$, and therefore also over $A$ (as $B$ is assumed flat over $A$).
 Therefore, the enriching hom-complexes are flat over $A$.
 Following this discussion, the lax symmetric monoidal functor (\ref{eq-MFZ2gradedversion}) factors as

 and by composition with $(\ref{eq-Z2gradeddgcatsVS2periodicDgcats})$ and the restriction along $A\to A[u,u^{-1}]$ we obtain a lax symmetric monoidal functor

 Finally, we compose this with the monoidal localization $\infty$-functor (\ref{eq-monoidallocalizationdgcategorieslocallyflat}) followed by (\ref{eq-idempotentcompletionfunctor}), to obtain a new lax monoidal $\s$-functor